 3.2 The Discipline of Criminology

 One also needs to ask the question: “What is criminal deviance?”
 Initially, the question seems easy to answer.
 In fact, criminologists, depending upon their individual viewpoints, may disagree and have differing answers.
 Criminologist Paul Tappan (1947) believed that only criminal acts defined by a code of criminal law should be considered.
-The perspective of Herman and Julia Schwendinger (1970) takes a much broader-based approach by saying that a wide range of social injuries and injustices, not just those prohibited under written legal code, should be addressed in the study of criminology.
+Herman and Julia Schwendinger (1970) took a much broader-based approach by saying that a wide range of social injuries and injustices, not just those prohibited under written legal code, should be addressed in the study of criminology.
 As one can see, the two perspectives are inconsistent and even incompatible with each other.
+A third view from some mainstream criminologists uses a definition of the field that is less constrained than Tappan’s but not as open-ended as the Schwendingers’.
+For example, Thorsten Sellin (1938) opined that criminologists should study the violation of conduct norms.

-A third view from some mainstream criminologists selects a definition of the field which is less constrained than Tappan’s, but not as open-ended as the Schwendingers’.
-As an example, Thorsten Sellin (1938) opined that violation of conduct norms should be studied by criminologists.
-Each case has its strength of viewpoint, yet all face scrutiny in some fact or fashion.
-As an example, under Tappan’s model, the former crime of vagrancy would fall within the area of criminology when there were laws against vagrancy.
-However, due to case precedent declaring the crime of vagrancy “void for vagueness,” and the optics created by housing shortages and resorting to unsheltered conditions, vagrancy as a crime is largely non-existent, or at least not enforced, today.
-For today’s criminologists, an area of concern might more correctly consider the predatory practices of landlords, large corporations and government actions that marginalize, and may even target, some members of society while enriching others from the conflict criminology perspective.
-In this way, criminologists study criminal acts by offenders to better understand motivations, consider deterrence measures, and proscribe rehabilitation strategies or mechanisms to prevent or catch criminals in the future.
-In considering the effectiveness of these efforts, the data points (arrest information) are largely what criminologists rely upon for their research and correlation findings.
-Impediments to their work can result when something was not illegal, or no arrest was made, resulting in a situation where no data would be available from which to conduct analysis.
+Each position has its strength, yet all face scrutiny in some manner.
+Under Tappan’s model, the former crime of vagrancy would fall within the area of criminology when there were laws against vagrancy.
+However, due to case precedent declaring the crime of vagrancy “void for vagueness” and the optics created by housing shortages and resulting unsheltered conditions, vagrancy as a crime is largely nonexistent, or at least not enforced, today.
+For today’s criminologists, an area of greater concern might be to examine from the conflict criminology perspective the predatory practices of landlords, large corporations, and government actions that marginalize, and may even target, some members of society, while enriching others.
+In this way, criminologists study criminal acts by offenders to better understand motivations, consider deterrence measures, and proscribe rehabilitation strategies or mechanisms to prevent crime or catch criminals in the future.
+In evaluating the effectiveness of these efforts, criminologists rely largely on arrest information in their research and correlation findings.
+Impediments to their work can result when something was not illegal or no arrest was made, resulting in a situation where no data is available from which to conduct analysis.

 An academic discipline that regards crime as a social phenomenon.
 It is an empirically-based, social-behavioral science investigating crime, criminals, and the criminal justice system.